azurecitadel/azurecitadel/content/arc/servers/130-azure_monitoring_agent.md

 ## Log Analytics workspace

-When you looked at the policy initiative, the only required partameter values was a workspace ID.
+When you looked at the policy initiative, the only required parameter values was a workspace ID.

 Create a workspace in the arc_pilot resource group.